A Nonlinear Dimensionality Reduction Framework Using Smooth Geodesics: Conclusion

-We first demonstrated the effectiveness of our technique on a synthetic dataset representing a section of a semi-sphere.
-We observed that smoothing approach provides better performance than what is achieved by standard Isomap when embedding a noisy dataset.
-We also observed that the errors in both methods decrease as the neighborhood size increases [Fig.~\ref{fig:comp_embedding}(a) and (b)].
+We first demonstrated the effectiveness of our NDR method on a synthetic dataset representing a semi-sphere.
+We observed that the smoothing approach provides a better embedding performance than the embedding achieved by standard Isomap or PMFA when embedding a noisy dataset.
+We also observed that the errors in Isomap and SGE decrease as the neighborhood size increases [Fig.~\ref{fig:comp_embedding}(a) and (b)].
 However, when the neighborhood size is small, say $\delta=2$, SGE has clear performance advantages over Isomap for noisy data when a sufficient smoothness is employed [Fig.~\ref{fig:comp_embedding}(c)].
-The spherical dataset also demonstrated that SGE is more robust to sparse sampling than Isomap [Fig.~\ref{fig:analysis_n}(a)].
-Moreover, while increasing noise in the data always appears to reduce the performance of the embedding, irrespective to the method that is used, we see that Isomap is highly effected by increasing noise while SGE, with a judicious choice of smoothing parameter, is more robust [Fig.~\ref{fig:analysis_n}(b)].
+The spherical dataset also demonstrated that SGE is more robust to sparse sampling than Isomap and PMFA [Fig.~\ref{fig:analysis_n}(a)].
+Moreover, while increasing noise in the data always appears to reduce the performance of the embedding, irrespective to the method that is used, we see that Isomap and PMFA are highly effected by increasing noise while SGE, with a judicious choice of smoothing multiplier, is more robust [Fig.~\ref{fig:analysis_n}(b)].

-We also studied two standard benchmark data sets, face images and handwritten digit images, and found that SGE provided similar superior performance on noisy versions of those data sets.
-In particular, for the digit classification task, we observed that SGE provides qualitatively superior clustering of similar digits in the presence of noise.
-As future work, we will quantify the classification performance of the low dimensional nonlinear embedding using a variety of standard supervised machine learning techniques.
+We also studied two standard benchmark datasets, face images \cite{deeplearning} and handwritten digit images \cite{lecun2016the}, and found that SGE provided similar superior performance on noisy versions of those datasets.
+In particular, for the digit classification task, we observed that SGE provides qualitatively superior classification performance (that is, clustering similar digits into one group) in the presence of noise.
+As future work, we will quantify the classification performance of the low-dimensional nonlinear embedding using a variety of standard supervised machine learning techniques.